Dallas County Court Records

 Public Access Restrictions

-Pursuant to a Texas Supreme Court order effective January 1, 2014, online access to family court records in Dallas County has been suspended.
-The suspension was prompted by continued inclusion of un-redacted sensitive data — Social Security numbers, financial account numbers, addresses, and dates of birth of minor children — in filings by litigants and attorneys.
-Attorneys may view current family court records through the re:SearchTX portal using eFile Texas credentials.
+Under a Texas Supreme Court order effective January 1, 2014, online access to family court records in Dallas County has been suspended.
+The suspension was triggered by continued inclusion of un-redacted sensitive data — Social Security numbers, financial account numbers, addresses, and dates of birth of minor children — in filings by litigants and attorneys.
+Attorneys may view current family court records through the re:SearchTX portal using their eFile Texas credentials.

 How to Obtain Family Court Records

-- Pay the quoted amount through the online payment portal, by check, money order, or in person.
+4. Pay the quoted amount through the online payment portal, by check or money order, or in person.

 Family Filing Fees (Effective January 1, 2024)